 Eight year old David is playing a board game with his sister.
 Everything is going along well until the girl wins.
 David gets mad and a meltdown ensues.
 In another common scenario, five year old Sarah is watching a cartoon on her mother’s iPad.
 Mom tells Sarah that it’s time to leave and she shuts off the iPad.
 Sarah throws herself on the floor and begins screaming.

-From toddler to school age, the kind of behavior I described in the first paragraph can drive parents nuts.
+From toddler to school age, the kind of behaviour I described in the first paragraph can drive parents nuts.
 Their first response is often scolding, sympathy, or even lecturing.
-I’ve seen many parents go right to the child and begin rationalizing with them that their response to the loss or the end of an activity was unnecessary and over the top.
+I’ve seen many parents go right to the child and begin rationalising with them that their response to the loss or the end of an activity was unnecessary and over the top.
 The parents mean well as they try to reason with the upset child that it’s “no big deal,” or that there will be a next time.

-The actual causes of this kind of behavior could be many.
+The actual causes of this kind of behaviour could be many.
 From personality trait, temperament, a lack of parental boundaries, or even physiological influences such as hunger and fatigue.
 It could also be just a phase the child is going through at the moment.

-Finally, (10.) provide encouragement when your child does not get angry at an outcome.
+- Provide encouragement when your child does not get angry at an outcome.
 Bring their attention to how well they transitioned and ask them open-ended questions that lead them to their own conclusion about how things turned out.